- The Nutrition Accountability Framework

 The key nutrition events throughout 2021, and a climate of urgency, present unprecedented opportunities for actors to make commitments and drive action towards improving nutrition.
 This should be a turning point in driving collaboration to win the fight against poor diets and malnutrition.
 All stakeholders must collaborate and coordinate efforts for nutrition commitments that are bold and SMART (that is: Specific, Measurable, Achievable, Relevant and Time-bound).

-To support the shared goal of ending poor diets and malnutrition in all its forms, we need a comprehensive framework for accountability.
+To support the shared goal of ending poor diets and malnutrition in all its forms, we need a comprehensive framework for accountability, as called for by the joint statement of the Tokyo N4G Summit and the UN Food Systems Summit.
 This framework should monitor all nutrition actions according to common principles, methods and approach.
 It should also encourage and recognise stronger commitments by monitoring how these translate into scalable and impactful actions.